Nishapur: Nishapur capital of Abu Muslim

 Abu Muslim became the governor of Khorasan, and chose Nishapur as his capital.
 He seems to have initiated a huge building program in which he stimulated the growth of the city.
 Nishapur increased in importance, and two of the ‘Abbasids were governors of this city before becoming caliphs.
 It was the governor of Khurasan (‘Ali ibn Isa ibn Mahan) who presented the large gift of Chinese imperial porcelains to Harun al-Rashid (see Abbasid Ceramics Section), demonstrating the strategic importance of the province on trade routes.

 Tahirid dynasty in Nishapur

-The Tahirid dynasty was an Iranian Persian dynasty that ruled from 820 to 872 in Khorasan, northeastern Greater Iran, a region now split between Iran, Afghanistan, Tajikistan, Turkmenistan, and Uzbekistan.
-The Tahirid capital was originally Merv but was moved to Nishapur.
-The Tahirid dynasty is considered to be the first Iranian dynasty independent from the Abbasid caliphate established in Khorasan.
+The Tahirid dynasty was a dynasty of Persian dehqan origin that ruled from 820 to 872 in Khorasan, northeastern Greater Iran, a region now split between Iran, Afghanistan, Tajikistan, Turkmenistan, and Uzbekistan.
+The Tahirid capital was originally Merv, but Nishapur became their capital from 828 to 845.
 Although nominally subject to the Abbasid caliphate in Baghdad, the Tahirid rulers were effectively independent.
 The dynasty was founded by Tahir ibn Husayn, a leading general in the service of the Abbasid caliph Al-Ma'mun.
 Tahir's military victories were rewarded with the gift of lands in the east of Persia, which were subsequently extended by his successors as far as the borders of India.
 Tahirid influence extended to Baghdad when the Abbasids granted them the military affairs in Mesopotamia.